Things you never knew about Charles Dickens

 You can still visit Dickens' home in London.

-While Dickens moved around a bit, his former home 48 Doughty Street is still standing - and it's been converted into the Charles Dickens Museum.
+While Dickens moved around a bit, his former home, 48 Doughty Street, is still standing - and it's been converted into the Charles Dickens Museum.
 The esteemed writer lived there for a few years in the 1830s and is said to have written three of his famous works there: Oliver Twist, The Pickwick Papers, and Nicholas Nickleby.

-He had ten children and later divorced his wife, Catherine Hogarth.
+He had ten children and later divorced his wife, Catherine Hogarth

 After over 22 years of marriage and ten children, Charles Dickens and his ex-wife separated in 1858.
 He once called Catherine 'fat and boring' and alleged that she was mentally unstable and unfit to be a mother to their children.
 In reality, a year before they divorced, he had met and fallen in love with Ellen Ternan, a young actress.
+So, was Charles Dickens a nice person?
+Clearly not.
+But was he a good husband?
+On this evidence, also no. But did he write some of the most famous English language novels of the 19th Century?
+Hard to argue there.

-Dickens was fascinated by magic and the paranormal.
+Dickens was fascinated by magic and the paranormal

 Charles Dickens was something of an amateur magician and even performed professionally at places like Bonchurch and Rockingham Castle.
 His tricks had names such as 'The Leaping Card Wonder' and 'The Loaf of Bread Wonder' and his love of performance is apparent in his books, where he describes magicians and illusions in detail in books such as Nicholas Nickleby and The Old Curiosity Shop.
-He also was a member of The Ghost Club.
+He was also a member of The Ghost Club.

-Charles Dickens had a secret bookcase door.
+Charles Dickens had a secret bookcase door

 Before James Bond ever graced our screens, Charles Dickens was living his best espionage life in his Kent home.
 He had a door installed that was designed to look just like a bookshelf and even chose the book titles himself, which showcased his trademark wit.
 These included a nine-volume Cats Lives book set and Socrates on Wedlock.

-He is buried in Westminster Abbey.
+He is buried in Westminster Abbey

 After Dickens had a day-long writing marathon working on his unfinished novel Edwin Drood, he suffered from a stroke and passed away in 1870.
 He was granted one of Britain's highest honours and buried in the Poet's Corner at Westminster Abbey alongside legends like Geoffrey Chaucer and William Shakespeare.